huijing/huijing.github.io/_posts/2020-03-30-nexmo-create-basic-video-chat.md

 A complete introduction with animated GIFs showing the entire flow is available on the [Vonage Video API documentation site](https://tokbox.com/developer/guides/basics/).

-## Initialising an OpenTok session
+## Initialising an Opentok Session

-We start by instantiating an OpenTok object with your API key and secret in the `server.js` file.
+As mentioned at the start, TokBox OpenTok is now Vonage Video API.
+We haven’t made any changes to our package names, so you will still reference OpenTok in your code.
+Start off by instantiating an OpenTok object with your API key and secret in the `server.js` file.

 ```javascript
 const OpenTok = require("opentok");